Flora-King/Project2/README.md

 * To confirm whether this website works in Chrome and Firefox (mobile and desktop versions).
 * To confirm the responsiveness of this website on all screen sizes using chrome dev tools.
 * To confirm that other users [other than myself] can read and understand the text throughout the website
-* To confirm that the enquiry form works, indicates required text and the submit button works.

 ## Tests carried out

 ### Functional Testing

-* Tested all links ensuring they are working as expected and make sure there are no broken links.
+* Tested all links ensuring they are working as expected and made sure there are no broken links.
-* This included the navigation links [Home, Services, Contact Us]

 ### Usability Testing

-* Tested the site Navigation to ensure that the buttons or Links to different pages are easily visible and consistent on all webpages
+* Tested the site navigation to ensure that the buttons to different pages are easily visible and consistent on all webpages
-* Tested the Content:
 * Tested all content to ensure it is legible and without spelling or grammatical errors.
-* Checked all images to ensure they all contain an “alt” text

-### Validator Testing
+* Checked XXXXXXXX

+# Validation Services

 * HTML
     * The HTML code remains without errors after a few adjustments carried out following the validation reports generated prior to this one